 It’s a finding that’s consistent with other studies: opens in a new windowKids learn better when they have to explain how they solve problems.

 Looking for resources to help teach youngsters about maps?
-For very young children, I like
+I like these books, which you can purchase from Amazon via these links:

-opens in a new windowAs the Crow Flies (Rise and Shine).
-It helps children think about seeing the world from a bird’s eye view.
-For children in primary school, another helpful book is opens in a new windowMapping Penny’s World.
+- opens in a new windowAs the Crow Flies (Rise and Shine) is aimed at very young children.
+It helps them think about seeing the world from a bird’s eye view.

 8. Try origami.